Xiangwk/LearnOpenGL_MyLab/README.md

 With UBO(Uniform Buffer Object), the same uniform value in different shaders only need to set once.

 The Lights in the scene is a good example to use UBO.

+I also create a UBO for store the view matrix and projection matrix!